cbates8/ACS-Online/Recursive Maze Walking/README.md

 # Maze Definition - Recursion

-### This project uses the principlals of recursion to define and solve a randomized maze.
+### This project uses the principles of recursion to define and solve a randomized maze.

 This program recursively generates a random maze.
 The turtle object will then use a recursive algorithm to search the maze for the goal object.
 Once found, the turtle will take the shortest path from the starting cell to the goal.